 In the Development Achievement category, the reward is USD100,000 for the first place, USD70,000 for the second place, and USD50,000 for the third place.
-This category was offered for 2021 cycle.
+This category will be offered for 2023 cycle.

-In the Knowledge Contribution category, the first-place winner will be awarded USD50,000, while the runner-up and third-place finishers will receive USD30,000 and USD20,000 respectively.
-This category will be offered for 2022 cycle.
+In the Knowledge Contribution category, the first-place winner is awarded USD50,000, while the runner-up and third-place finishers receive USD30,000 and USD20,000 respectively.
+This category was offered for 2022 cycle.

 |Year||Branch of the Prize||Laureate||Citizenship/Country|